Drugs, gummy worms hidden in grass bundles intercepted at North Carolina prison

 WINDSOR, N.C.
 (WGHP) — An attempt to disguise contraband by covering it in grass didn’t go as planned for smugglers at a North Carolina prison, according to the North Carolina Department of Public Safety.

-Officers at the Bertie Correctional Institution in Windsor saw 17 bundles wrapped in grass inside the fence early Thursday.
+On Thursday morning, officers at Bertie Correctional Institution saw 17 bundles wrapped in grass inside the fence.

-When investigators opened the bundles, they found 60 Suboxone strips; more than a pound of marijuana, 19 phones and chargers; 206 cigarettes; 38 cigars; 14 ounces of loose tobacco; rolling papers; a vape pen; lighters; a wrench; hex bits; and two bags of gummy worms.
+When investigators opened the bundles, they found 60 Suboxone strips, 1 lb, 5 oz of marijuana, 19 phones and chargers, 206 cigarettes, 38 cigars, 14 oz of loose tobacco, rolling papers, a vape pen, lighters, a wrench, hex bits and two bags of gummy worms.

 “The camouflage stood out,” the North Carolina Department of Public Safety said in a post on Facebook. “… #NotOnMyWatch.”